Applying for a Social Security Card, Driver's License or ID

-Please note that F-1 students must wait at least 15 days after entering the States to submit a social security card application.
-However, the SSA office takes between 2 to 4 weeks to process the social security application and send an official social security number card to students.
+Please note that F-1 students must wait at least 15 days after entering the United States to submit a Social Security card application.
+However, the SSA office takes between 2 to 4 weeks to process the Social Security application and send an official Social Security number card to students.

 Please visit the Social Security Administration website for further social security information related to international students.